lepolt/fancy-button-tutorial/README.md

 # Fancy Button Tutorial

 This repository contains a custom button component built using Xcode and SwiftUI.
-The button component was designed collaboratively with a graphic designer using Figma, and we recorded a side-by-side video documenting the process.
+The button component was designed collaboratively with a product designer using Figma, and we recorded a side-by-side video documenting the process.

 ## Preview